quincejuan1234/Relocating-Loader/README.md

 The program:

-- Reads a SIC/SICXE object file (in SCOFF format as used in this course).
+- Reads a SIC/SICXE object file in SCOFF format.
 - Relocates the program to a new starting address.
 - Outputs the relocated T (Text) and E (End) records to `stdout`.

-This project is designed for a course in systems and assembly programming and is implemented in standard C with a portable build system (Makefile).
+This project is designed for a course in systems programming and is implemented in standard C with a portable build system (Makefile).

 ---